Environmental Obligations in Bankruptcy: Reconciling the Conflicting Goals of Bankruptcy and Environmental Laws

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will investigate the conflicts that exist between the Bankruptcy Code and state and federal environmental statutes and provide counsel with an understanding of how these issues are resolved in bankruptcy proceedings.
+This CLE webinar will investigate the conflicts that exist between the Bankruptcy Code and state and federal environmental statutes and provide counsel with an understanding of how to resolve these issues in bankruptcy proceedings.
 The panel will review relevant court decisions and why some environmental claims receive special treatment in bankruptcy.

-- Interplay of Bankruptcy Code and environmental statutes
+- The interplay of the Bankruptcy Code and environmental statutes

 - Treatment of environmental liabilities under Bankruptcy Code